EMAIL SIGN UP

 This policy applies to all of the contexts in which Torch operates, including online as well as in-person activities.
 The detailed implementation of some procedures may vary according to the specific context of the activity, as laid out in the supporting procedural section of this document.

-We recognise that abuse and threats to wellbeing can occur in a range of settings which children and adults at risk experience as they live their lives.
+We recognise that abuse and threats to well-being can occur in a range of settings which children and adults at risk experience as they live their lives.
 These contexts may not be connected to Torch and could, for example, be domestic or school-based.
 Whatever the context, we will respond in line with our safeguarding commitments and procedures.

 Our safeguarding commitment